-Roger Russell, who was the Director of Acoustic Research at McIntosh Laboratory notes in his History of Speaker Wire that the main issue in cable is the resistances, which basically means that heavier gauge is better, which means that the $1000 12 gauge audiophile interconnects has no advantage over 12 gauge wire from a hardware store.
+Roger Russell, who was the Director of Acoustic Research at McIntosh Laboratory notes in his History of Speaker Wire that the main issue in cable is the resistances, which basically means that heavier gauge is better.
 For a bit more explanation, see the Cables & Sound Quality column.

 Years earlier, John Dunlavy make a series of posts called Cable Nonsense.
 Below is a stashed copy of his posts.
 I would suggest you check out audio postings by dunlavy for even more information.